-A tour of the facility was conducted, led by 2 youth and the Facility Manager Nicholas Cody.
+A tour of the facility was conducted, led by 2 youth and the Facility Manager Shawna Felton.
 The facility is clean, in good repair, and well maintained.
 DYS staff, both male and female supervise in the bathroom/shower areas.
 The staff do not view the youth unclothed but are able to see feet and heads and are required to remain in the bathroom area providing awareness supervision.
 Staff and youth interviews verify this procedure.
-There is also an outside recreation area where youth can play football, softball, corn hole, basketball, and soccer.
+There is also an outside recreation area where youth can participate in physical activity.
+They can go to a park near the university or they go to Fulton Youth Center where there is a gymnasium.
+Fulton Youth Center is two miles away.

 DYS staff are trained to maintain awareness supervision, therefore "blind spots" should be minimal.
-When staff cannot see a youth they are to reposition themselves so they can have full awareness supervision.
-Mr. Cody continuously discusses supervision policies with his staff in staff meetings.
+When staff PREA Audit Report cannot see a youth they are to reposition themselves so they can have full awareness supervision.
+Ms. Helton continuously discusses supervision policies with her staff in staff meetings.